What Factors Goes Into The Pricing Of Expensive Durians?

 Imagine a small operation importing $4,000 of musang king and being left with $1,000 worth of stock… and they would devalue with every minute they remain unsold… and go to zero tomorrow…

-It’s makes more sense to recoup any amount of money possible rather than suffer maximum losses.
+It’s makes more sense to recoup any amount of money possible, maybe by selling through a FB live sale, rather than suffer maximum losses.

 Assuming that the $1,000 leftover is all condemned, and the other $3,000 of inventory was sold at double the costs of goods, resulting in $6,000 in gross sales, and therefore $2,000 in gross profit.
 There’s not a lot of margin left to pay the workers, utilities, logistics, etc.